 WARNING!
-Before performing service near moving parts such as blades, pulleys, motors, belts and chains, first turn the key switch to the OFF (#0) position and remove the key.
+Before performing service turn the key switch to the OFF (#0) position and remove the key.
 If the key is turned on and moving parts activated, serious injury may result.

-- 1. Lubricate the chrome rods of the tensioner system with a heavy duty teflon spray lubricant, such as Gunk L508, every fifty hours of operation. - 2.
+- 1. Lubricate the chrome rods of the tensioner system with a heavy duty teflon spray lubricant, such as Gunk L508, every 50 hours of operation. - 2.
 Lubricate the tensioner screw handle with a NLGI No. 2 grade lithium grease as needed.

-See Figure 5-6.
 Add an Automatic Transmission Fluid (ATF) such as Dexron III ATF to the hydraulic blade tensioner as needed.
 To add enough fluid to completely fill the tensioner block.

 - 1. Unscrew the tensioner handle to reveal 2" (50mm) of thread.
 Remove the sawmill blade housing covers and blade. - 2.
-Push the idle-side blade wheel/shaft housing all the way in to collapse the rear tensioner piston.
-Pull the idle-side blade wheel/shaft housing away from the tensioner. - 3.
-There are two fill plugs provided on the tensioner.
-For easiest access, it is recommended to use the hole behind the gauge to refill the tensioner.
-Clean any dirt and debris from the plug area.
-Use a 7/16" wrench to remove the plug, making sure to keep the plug o-ring with the plug. - 4.
-Use a small funnel, cup or squirt can to add hydraulic fluid through the fill plug hole until a puddle of fluid forms and is maintained over the fill hole.
-As you maintain the puddle, manually extend the rear piston.
-Be careful not to draw air into the tensioner.
+Push the idle-side blade wheel/shaft housing all the way in to collapse the rear tensioner piston. - 3.
+Pull the idle-side blade wheel/shaft housing away from the tensioner. - There are two fill plugs provided on the tensioner; use the hole behind the gauge to refill the tensioner.

+- 5. Clean any dirt and debris from the plug area. - 6.
+Use a 7/16" wrench to remove the plug, making sure to keep the plug o-ring with the plug. - 7.
+Use a small funnel, cup, or squirt can to add hydraulic fluid through the fill plug hole until a puddle of fluid forms and is maintained over the fill hole. - 8.
+As you maintain the puddle, manually extend the rear piston. - 9.
+Be careful not to draw air into the tensioner. - 10.
 Use pliers to pull the rear piston if necessary, but only grip the outer 1/4" (6mm) of the rear piston.

 Gripping or marring the surface beyond this point could result in seal damage and prevent the system from holding tension.

-Continue pulling out the piston as far as it will travel. - 5.
-Reinsert the plug and thread 2-3 turns.
-Turn the tension handle clockwise until 6 or 7 threads show beyond the front piston block.
-Tighten the plug all the way. - 6.
-Push the idle-side blade wheel/shaft housing all the way in to collapse the rear tensioner piston.
-If the piston does not extend at least 2" from the end of the tensioner block, repeat Steps 1-5. - 7.
-Reinstall the blade and blade housing covers.
+- 11. Continue pulling out the piston as far as it will travel. - 12.
+Reinsert the plug and thread 2-3 turns. - 13.
+Turn the tension handle clockwise until 6 or 7 threads show beyond the front piston block. - 14.
+Tighten the plug all the way. - 15.
+Push the idle-side blade wheel/shaft housing all the way in to collapse the rear tensioner piston. - 16.
+If the piston does not extend at least 2" from the end of the tensioner block, repeat Steps 1-5. - 17.
+Reinstall the blade and blade housing covers. - 18.
 If you have trouble installing a blade, it may be necessary to remove some fluid.

 Open the plug one turn and turn the tension handle in until some fluid is pushed out.
 Tighten the plug and retry.

-Blade Wheel Belts 5.9
+5.9 Blade Wheel Belts

 WARNING!
-Before performing service near moving parts such as blades, pulleys, motors, belts and chains, first turn the key switch to the OFF (#0) position and remove the key.
+Before performing the key switch to the OFF (#0) position and remove the key.
 If the key is turned on and moving parts activated, serious injury may result.

-Rotate the blade wheel belts and check them for wear.
-Rotating the belts every 50 hours 50 will provide longer belt life.
-Replace belts as necessary.
-Use only B57 belts supplied by Wood-Mizer.
+1. Rotate the blade wheel belts every 50 hours and check them for wear.

+NOTE: Rotating the belts will provide longer belt life.

+- 2. Replace belts as necessary. - 3.
+Use only belts supplied by Wood-Mizer.